High-dimensional Autoregressive Modeling for Time Series with Hierarchical Structures: Model settings

 \subsection{General hierarchical structure}

-This subsection discusses the case with partially hierarchical predictors and responses, and some of their modes may not be strictly nested within the others, possibly with unknown or even multiple hierarchical relationships among the modes.
+This subsection discusses a more practical case with partially hierarchical predictors and responses, and some of their modes may not be strictly nested within the others, possibly with unknown or even multiple hierarchical relationships among the modes.

 We first consider the feature extraction on predictors.
 A natural way is first to assume a pseudo-full hierarchical structure to predictors, and the proposed method in the previous subsection can then be applied.
 The pseudo-structure should be consistent with the hierarchical structures intrinsic to the data, and the order of its modes is called an \textit{action order}.
 For example, we consider the case with $M=3$, and mode 1 is nested within mode 2.
-The pseudo-structure can then be with an \textit{action order} of $\{1,2,3\}$ or $\{3,1,2\}$.
+The pseudo-structure can then be represented by \textit{action order} $(1,2,3)$ or $(3,1,2)$.

 In general, for the predictor tensor $\cm{X}_t\in \mathbb{R}^{p_1 \times p_2 \times \cdots \times p_M}$, an action order can be denoted by $\alpha = (\alpha_{(1)}, \alpha_{(2)}, \ldots, \alpha_{(M)})$, which is a permutation of set $\{1,2,\ldots,M\}$.
 We then introduce an operator $\mathcal{T}(\cdot;\cdot)$ to permute $\cm{X}_t$ such that its modes follow the action order $\alpha$,